 Nurse Practitioner and Nurse Midwife Students

-The Spectrum Health preferred advanced practice registered nurse schools are: Frontier Nursing University, Grand Valley State University, Michigan State University, University of Cincinnati, University of Michigan and Wayne State University.
-If you are a Spectrum Health employed nurse practitioner or nurse midwife student, please see the Office of Medical Education InSite page for placement details and rotation application.
+The Spectrum Health preferred advanced practice registered nurse schools are: Davenport University, Frontier Nursing University, Grand Valley State University, Michigan State University, University of Cincinnati, University of Michigan and Wayne State University.
+If you are a Spectrum Health employed nurse practitioner or nurse midwife student, please see the Spectrum Health Office of Research and Education InSite page for placement details and rotation application.

-For all other nurse practitioner students, select acute care rotations may be available on a limited basis.
+For all other nurse practitioner students attending preferred schools, select acute care rotations may be available on a limited basis.
 We currently do not offer rotations in family medicine, pediatrics, or women’s health to Spectrum Health non-employed students.
 Please contact firstname.lastname@example.org for details and the Spectrum Health non-employed NP student application.

 Physician Assistant Students